NVE/nve-git-intro/README.md

 - Find things that has already been done.
 For example, it is not easy to search common hard drives (H felles).
 - Improve existing code and make available to others.
 We cannot suddenly change someone else's code on a shared drive without coordination.
 - Make changes on the same files at the same time.
 It is not easy to combine the changes people have made after a while.
 - Go back to earlier versions if something does not work anymore.
 We sometimes lack backups made at important points in time.
+Git + github works like a backup system.

-Git (and Github) solves some of these problems.
+Git and Github solves some of these problems.
 It is in the beginning a bit technical, but after a few hours practice it is rather easy to use and hopefully can save us a lot of time.

 ## Preparations for using git and github

-Install "Git Desktop" using "NVE Programvaresenter".

 Create a user account on [GitHub](http://www.github.com).

-Note: Git is also installed on hfou2 and hfou4 so some of the excercises can be made there.
+There is a graphical user interface for git called "Git Desktop" available to install at "NVE Programvaresenter".
+This also installs a shell version of git on Windows.
+The shell git commands are also available on linux machines hfou2 and hfou4.

+Ask Ragnar Ekker or Karsten Müller for membership in the Github [NVE group](https://github.com/NVE).

 ## Useful resources